sabomichal/jooq-meta-postgres-flyway/README.md

 This package provides a jOOQ meta data source that spins up a PostgreSQL database running inside docker container using Testcontainers, migrates the database schema using Flyway before reverse engineering the outcome by jOOQ code generator.

 ## Usage
+### Properties
+Plugin can be further customized with these additional optional properties:
+#### locations
+Used directly as the Flyway locations property.
+Comma-separated list of locations to scan recursively for migrations.
+Defaults to empty.
+#### dockerImage
+Custom Docker image name used as compatible substitute for default image name "postgres:14".
 ### Maven
 Simply add the meta plugin as a dependency to jOOQ codegen maven plugin.
 The following example demonstrates the usage.
 ```xml